usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-installprofile.rst

 * ``Network``: You can set the internet settings.
 The default is ``set automatically``.
 See :ref:`appliance-multinic`
 * ``Security``: You can activate or deactivate the firewall present in the filesystem when launching the appliance (regardless of whether the firewall is iptables or other).
 Firewall is set to ``Off`` by default.
 You can also set the SELinux configuration here.
 * ``Partitioning``: You can modify the disk and swap size for the automatic set up, select ``ask during install``, or set up ``Advanced Partitioning`` (for several disks).
 For more information see :ref:`appliance-install-profile-partitioning`.

+	.. note:: If you want to generate a K5 image or an OpenStack image, the appliance partition should contain only 1 disk.

 * ``Kernel``.
 You can add kernel parameters by clicking plus, entering data and click ``save``.
 * ``Keyboard``: default is ``ask during installation``.
 You can choose ``set automatically`` and select the keyboard from the drop down menu.
 * ``Licenses``: default is ``accept licenses during installation``.